agadzinski93/centralized-video-platform/README.md

 5. `DEFAULT_PIC_FILENAME`
     * Filename associated with the aforementioned image, this is necessary to interact with the Cloudinary API

+6. `LOCAL_UPLOADS_DIR`
+    * Default: ./server/public/uploads
+    * Directory for uploading files locally on your PC when in development

 ### Email
 These variables are for connecting to a SMTP server responsible for sending emails (e.g. email verification upon registration)